 |Contract Specialist||Procurement Analyst||Supply Chain Specialist|

 |Required Education||At least a high school diploma, though a bachelor's degree is necessary for most positions||At least a high school diploma, though a bachelor's degree is necessary for most positions||At least a high school diploma, though a bachelor's degree is necessary for most positions|

 |Projected Job Growth (2018-2028)*||-7% for buyers and purchasing agents||-7% for buyers and purchasing agents||-7% for buyers and purchasing agents|

 Source: *U.S. Bureau of Labor Statistics, **PayScale.com

 Individuals may consider many job options within government procurement.
 Some titles include contract specialist, procurement analyst and supply management specialist.
 Their roles involve connecting vendors with government agencies and keeping track of contracts.
-Though the U.S. Bureau of Labor Statistics doesn't provide job outlook statistics for these specific roles, it does expect a 2% increase in job opportunities for purchasing managers, buyers and purchasing agents, in general, from 2014-2024.
-The BLS noted, however, that it expected a steep decline in federal jobs, -19%, in this field during that same period of time.
+Though the U.S. Bureau of Labor Statistics doesn't provide job outlook statistics for these specific roles, it does project the employment of purchasing managers, buyers and purchasing agents to decline 6% from 2018-2028.
+The BLS noted, also, that it expected a 6% decline in federal jobs in this field during that same period of time.

 Supply Management Specialist

 According to job postings found on USAjobs.gov in May 2011, supply management specialists monitor the inventory of received and shipped-out supplies.
 They also determine which supplies need to be discarded.
 Overall, supply management specialists make sure that the warehouses operate accordingly.
 The median salary for supply chain specialists in 2019 was $57,759, according to PayScale.com.